majdigital/bigworldgraph/README.md

 # README

+DISCLAIMER: This project is still in development and hasn't produced a stable version yet.

 ## BigWorldGraph

 This project is dedicated to make today's political sphere more transparent, visualizing the links between entities in